|Contact | Links|

 The equestrian trail between Amo & Coatesville is packed stone and natural surface separated from the bike/pedestrian trail.
 Please wait 24 hours after a strong rain before horseback riding in order to reduce damage to the trail surface and because Crittenden Creek will likely be impassable.

 There are signed car parking areas and horse trailer parking areas with hitch rails in Amo and Coatesville, plus another hitch rail on the west side of Crittenden Creek.
 Car parking is also generally available along the streets in the towns near the trail.
 Picnic tables are located near the trailhead in Coatesville and at the Fillmore & Greencastle car parking areas.
-The Amo and Coatesville trailheads have public restrooms that are open 7 AM to 9 PM during the summer months.
-Other public restrooms are available throughout the year during limited hours at the Amo Interurban Depot (Tue & Thu 6-8 PM, Wed 10-noon, 1st Sat each month 10-noon) and at the Coatesville Public Library (Mon-Fri 1-7 PM, Sat 10 AM - 5 PM).
+The Amo and Coatesville trailheads have public restrooms that are open 7 AM to 9 PM from mid-Spring to mid-Fall.
+Other public restrooms are available throughout the year during limited hours at the Amo Interurban Depot (Tue & Thu 6-8 PM, Wed 10-noon, 1st Sat each month 10-noon) and at the Coatesville Public Library (Mon-Tue 10 AM - 7 PM, Wed-Fri 1-7 PM, Sat 10 AM - 5 PM).
 Coatesville, Fillmore, and Greencastle also have nearby restaurants and cafes whose facilities are available for their patrons.
 Note that some of these businesses are not open on Sundays.

 No motorized vehicles are allowed on these trails.